SAP/luigi/docs/faq.md

 ### Are there any equivalents of Luigi?

-Indeed, there are several.
+Yes, there are several.
 Here are some of the most popular: [Mosaic](https://www.mosaic9.org/), [Single-spa](https://github.com/CanopyTax/single-spa), [OpenComponents](https://opencomponents.github.io/), [Piral](https://www.piral.io).
 Note that they are not 100% equivalents of Luigi!

 <!--
 ### In what way is Luigi different from these mentioned framework/products?